jottenlips/rust-rocket-ecs/README.md

 Honestly overkill for a hello world app.
-Think of it as hello world for ECS.
+Think of it as hello world for ECS 👋

 # Local